weestoater/burtware.com/src/content/markdown.md

 author: Ian
 date: April 27, 2022
 icon: bi-markdown
+image: markdown.png
 ---

 I have been lucky enough to work on a properly cool project as part of my day-job that involves adding a `markdown` blog to an existing application.

 I looked at a bunch of options, but eventually settled on the aptly name [react-markdown package](https://github.com/remarkjs/react-markdown).

 I was also able to find a really good series of videos on youtube and sat down to put what I could into place.